Zarhn/403_frankeNASS/README.md

 WIP upgrading doc to ceph release squid

+TODO:
+Change to proper html and/or docx document
+Add nfs Mount system
+Add Windows Mount through ceph-dokan
+Maybe other useful guides.

+NOTTODO:
+Samba I won't touch samba intergation as I beleave samba is unnessery complicated. nfs-client is supported by Windows now (Must be enabled thugh Windows add/remove features) and ceph suport nfs.

-# Building a FrankeNASS with Ceph
+# Building a FrankeNASS with ceph

 In this tutorial, we will build a NAS using a variety of old hardware and the open-source storage solution Ceph.
 Follow along with the video and the steps below.